logan-anderson/note-app/README.md

 * Nodejs
 * Express
-* mongodb
+* Mongodb
-* passport for user authentication
+* Passport for user authentication
-* mongoose for database interactions
+* Mongoose for database interactions
-* ejs for making html templates that are rendered on the server side
+* EJS for making html templates that are rendered on the server side